 Cosh Living started as a furniture store dedicated to decking out your outdoor spaces but has since transitioned into a furniture supplier for several rooms of your home.
 Outdoor furniture is sourced only from Europe, from brands such as Trubi, Gloster and DEDON, while the indoor furniture range sees collections sourced from Australian-made Kett and Italian brand Potocco.

-Cosh Living’s Sydney showroom has been designed to offer customers a warm and relaxing atmosphere, and one that has various display suites that seamlessly transition into one another.
+Cosh Living’s Sydney furniture store has been designed to offer customers a warm and relaxing atmosphere, and one that has various display suites that seamlessly transition into one another.

 B4 The Cannery, 85 Dunning Avenue, Rosebery, 2018